 A Coalition for Policy & Advocacy

-Transformative peace for all of Chicago requires us to go beyond working with the young men at the highest risk of violence involvement.
+Transformative peace for all of Chicago requires us to go beyond working with the young men and women at the highest risk of violence involvement.
 We’re part of a broad-based coalition that approaches violence reduction as a public health crisis and works at the city and state level to create real, sustainable change.

 A Citywide Effort